libp2p/js-libp2p/packages/record/README.md

 -->

-This is an implementation of the [routing record format](https://github.com/libp2p/specs/blob/b9efe152c29f93f7a87931c14d78ae11e7924d5a/kad-dht/README.md?plain=1#L408-L425) used by libp2p to store data.
+This is an implementation of the [routing record format](https://github.com/libp2p/specs/blob/b9efe152c29f93f7a87931c14d78ae11e7924d5a/kad-dht/README.md?plain=1#L408-L425) used by libp2p to store data in the datastore passed to the libp2p constructor.

 ## Example - Deserialization